squadracorsepolito/acmetel/README.md

 }
 ```

-### Handler Stage
+### Processor Stage

-An handler stage is used to convert/process an input message into an output message.
-For this reason, an handler stage has an **Input Connector** and an **Output Connector**.
+A processor stage is used to convert/process an input message into an output message.
+For this reason, an processor stage has an **Input Connector** and an **Output Connector**.

 #### Cannelloni